Run for Office

 Free training is available to local Democratic candidates through the National Democratic Training Committee.

 Training is also available through Congresswoman Cheri Bustos’ Build the Bench program.

 Other training opportunities include:

 Emily’s List Training Center is training pro-choice Democratic women to run for office — and win.

 VoteRunLead trains women to run for political office and win.

 Run For Something works exclusively with progressive millennials who are running for local office for the first or second time.

 Illinois Candidates Portal is the state website for candidates and includes important resources and documents for running for office.

-The Consolidated Primary Election is February 23rd, 2021 and the Consolidated General Election is April 6th 2021
+The Consolidated Primary Election is June 28th, 2022 and the General Election is November 8th, 2022.

-Begin with the most important elected position: Precinct Committeepersons are elected on March 17th.
+Begin with the most important elected position: Precinct Committeeperson.